blbadger/blbadger.github.io/memory-models.md

 There is some expected behavior here: the embedding-augmented models begin training with higher loss (the result of the offset required for storage of the 64 floats in the embedding vector) but then approach or pass the purely causal model's loss (or equivalently its bpb compression of the input).

-It is interesting that the masked mixer decoder appears to be able to learn to use the information present in the embedding more efficiently than the transformer decoder, which is particularly apparent later in training.
+It is somewhat less expected that the masked mixer decoder appears to be able to learn to use the information present in the embedding more efficiently than the transformer decoder, a pattern that is particularly apparent later in training.
+It is currently unclear why this would be.

 ### Memory Models

 The ability to compress information from a sequence of tokens into one embedding in an efficient manner has another utility: we can use these embeddings to provide exended context to a model without increasing its inference computation.

 The architecture we will experiment with here is mostly similar to the embedding-augmented causal langauge model architecture implemented above, where we use the token dimension concatenation to maximize the number of embeddings we can provide to the decoder model.
-One notable difference

 ![memory decoder architectures](/deep-learning/memory_transformer.png)

+The notable difference between this architecture and the token concatenation-based autoencoder introduced above is that we not longer care about compressing the embedding fed from the encoder to decoder.
+This is because if one uses token concatenation, each token in the decoder is converted to a vector of dimension $d_m$ such that it is natural to supply the encoder's embedding as a vector of that same dimension.
+This also allows us to provide embeddings of $n$ encoded text sequences as $n$ embeddings, taking the place of $n$ tokens of the decoder.
+It is clear to see that this is much more efficient in terms of decoder input space than embeding concatenation.

+The idea of compressing input sequences into embeddings that take the place of transformer token embeddings is not new, and was explored in various forms (see particularly the [recurrent memory transformer](https://arxiv.org/abs/2207.06881)).
+Such models were shown to be able to perform simple information retrieval (needle-in-haystack style) on the compressed inputs but little more, and certainly do not retain most information of the input.

+The insight here is that as we have seen that transformers are quite inefficient with respect to capturing input information in encodings, we can use masked mixer encoders instead to greatly increase the encoder's fidelity.